jstawski/Talks/README.md

 Talks
 =====

-Repository for code given at all my talks
+Repository for code shown at all my talks